qt-labs/cursormanagement/README.md

 ## How does it work?

 CursorNavigation works by allowing the developer to define individual QML elements as navigable.
 The framework's backend keeps track of the navigable items and their parent-child relations and position and geometry on the UI.
 Moving the cursor is handled by algorithms, and is based just on the location and geometry of the items.
-There are 2 algorithm for spatial navigation: 4-way and free-directional.
+There are 2 algorithms for spatial navigation: 4-way and free-directional.
 The simpler 4-way navigation is well suited for traditional, rectangular and structured UIs, while the 360-algorithm allows moving freely to any direction.

 There may be one instance of the CursorNavigation backend per window and one item per window having the cursor.
 Moving the cursor is also moving the active focus between the items.
 This means that inputs are directed on the item that has the cursor and that the cursor movement can be refined using Qt's FocusScopes.